 - An awful smell and taste in your mouth

 If you are experiencing any of these symptoms, please call our Corona dental office and speak to a team member about what steps to take next.

 First, Dr. Kahlil x-rays the tooth to determine the location and extent of the infection.
 Because we use leading-edge digital imaging technology, our endodontist can plan your treatment and work efficiently to get you out of the dental chair faster.

 To access the pulp chamber, Dr. Kahlil makes a tiny access hole in your tooth enamel.
 He then carefully and methodically removes the infected material and disinfects and fills the cleaned-out area.

 The final step is to place a temporary filling in the tooth and let it heal for about two weeks.
 Some soreness after your root canal is common, and most patients obtain relief with ibuprofen or Advil.

 After healing, one of our general dentists will recommend a filling or dental crown to further protect the tooth after treatment.

 It’s common to feel nervous about a root canal procedure, and we will do whatever it takes to ensure your comfort.
 We use strong local anesthetics to numb the tooth so that you won’t feel any pain or discomfort.

 We can also recommend nitrous oxide sedation that helps you relax during your procedure but has no drowsy side effects.
-For deeper anxiety, we can also prescribe oral sedation or administer and IV sedation here at our Corona dental office.
+We can also prescribe oral sedation or administer IV sedation here at our Corona dental office for deeper anxiety.